GO UP

 football coral trout

-Coral Reef Fin Closures 2024
+Coral Reef Fin Closures 2026

 spanish mackerel fishing

-Northern Spanish Mackerel Closures 2024
+Northern Spanish Mackerel Closures 2026

-Round 1 – Monday 30th of September until Monday 21st of October (3 weeks)
+Round 1 – Thursday 8th of October until Thursday 29th of October (3 weeks)

-Round 2 – Tuesday 29th of October until Tuesday 19th of November (3 weeks)
+Round 2 – Friday 6th of November until Friday 27th of November (3 weeks)

 Spanish Mackerel closure is for two three-week periods (six weeks total) around the new moons in October & November each year.
 The northern closure dates will be adjusted in subsequent years to align with new moon periods.
 The northern closures apply to east coast waters north of latitude 22˚S. (located slightly north of Stanage Bay, between Mackay and Yeppoon).
-The east coast Spanish mackerel fishery was assessed in 2021 as overfished, requiring urgent action to rebuild stocks.
+The East Coast Spanish mackerel fishery was assessed in 2021 as overfished, requiring urgent action to rebuild stocks.
 This harvest strategy aims to rebuild the stock to a level that achieves maximum sustainable yield.
 Subsequently, it pursues the long-term goal of achieving maximum economic yield while maintaining catch shares amongst the commercial, recreational, charter & Indigenous fishing sectors.
 During these two closures, we avoid fishing for Spanish Mackerel.

 coral reef fin & spanish mackerel closures

-Management Changes For East Coast Spanish mackerel
+Management Changes For East Coast Spanish Mackerel

 The management actions for the East Coast Spanish mackerel include the following:

 • A northern closure in east coast waters north of 22˚S. (located slightly north of Stanage Bay, between Mackay and Yeppoon) for two three-week periods (six weeks total) around the new moons in October and November each year.
 The northern seasonal closures will provide vitally important protection for spawning aggregations.
-The first northern closure will run from 30th September 2024 to 21st October 2024 and 29th October to 19th November 2024.

 In subsequent years, northern closure dates will be adjusted to align with new moon periods.